-At 1.00 am GMT (or UTC) on Sunday 31 March 2013, clocks in the UK go forward one hour for the start of British Summer Time (BST).
-At this point, civil time officially changes from Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time) to BST.
+At 1.00 am GMT (or UTC) on Sunday 27 October 2013, clocks in the UK go back one hour for the end of British Summer Time (BST).
+At this point, civil time officially changes from BST to Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time).

 The Ninth European Parliament and Council Directive on Summer Time Arrangements states that summer (or daylight saving) time will be kept between the last Sunday in March to the last Sunday in October.
 The changes will take place at 01.00 GMT.